bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 The easiest way to try T-streams and dive into basic operation with T-streams is to download `T-streams-hello <http://t-streams.com/getting-started/>`_.
 The demo shows the basic operation mode between a producer and a subscriber.

-T-streams architecture is not complicated.
+The T-streams architecture is not complicated.
 T-streams consist of partitions.
 Each partition holds a number of transactions with data elements inside.

 .. figure:: _static/t-streams-organization.png

-Data elements are time-sorted in a transaction.
+Data elements are time-sorted within a transaction.

 Consumers and Producers use transactions to write or read data from T-streams.
 The transaction is also a basic recovery element.
 This means, that in a case of a crash, Consumers and Producers can recover from a transaction.

 Consumer iterates over transactions from earliest to the latest and reads data from every transaction.
 Every Consumer works in a specific T-stream and specific partitions.
 Consumer implements polling approach of processing.
-After a transaction (or transaction set) was handled properly, the consumer does checkpoint which means that even in a case of a crash or for another reason that consumer will start processing the transaction which is the next to the processed one.
+After a transaction (or transaction set) is handled properly, the consumer does checkpoint which means that even in a case of a crash or for another reason that consumer will start processing the transaction which is the next to the processed one.

 Producers open transactions in a strictly ordered mode.
 Consumers and Subscribers always process transactions in the same order they have been opened.
 Producer can checkpoint or cancel transactions in an arbitrary way, but Subscriber will start handling them once the first (the earliest) one is checkpointed.